The Veronese square of the dendriform operad: Generators for the Veronese square

 \end{lemma}

-\begin{remark} The cosets of these 5 monomials are a good choice for the generating operations of $\mathcal{D}^{[2]}$ because of their symmetries: if we replace each operation by the opposite of the other operation, then the set of 5 monomials does not change, except that we need to use inner associativity for $x \succ ( y \prec z )$. \end{remark}
+\begin{remark} We choose these 5 monomials for the generating operations of $\mathcal{D}^{[2]}$ because of their symmetries: if we replace each operation by the opposite of the other operation, then the set of 5 monomials does not change, except that we need to use inner associativity for $x \succ ( y \prec z )$. \end{remark}

 \begin{definition} We write $\fiveternary$ for the free nonsymmetric operad generated by 5 ternary operations denoted $\omega_1, \dots, \omega_5$. \end{definition}